lsst-ts/ts_tma_tma-documentation_maintenance-documents_eib_eib-change-ip/README.md

 To change the IP, there must be done two steps.

 * Change the IP in the EIB itself
-* Change the IP in the configuration file, otherwise the IP will return automatically to old IP when it is configured by the TMA PXI.
+* Change the IP in the configuration file, otherwise the PXIs will not connect, send and/or receive data from the EIB.

 ### Change the IP in the EIB